Goughs Bay fantastic for conservation

 “Projects like this highlight the collective effort that’s going on to improve the waterways and biodiversity values in our zone.”

-People in Goughs Bay who are interested in finding out more about IMS funding or applying, can get in touch with us - staff are available to provide advice and assistance throughout the IMS process.
+People in Goughs Bay who are interested in finding out more about biodiversity funding can get in touch with us - staff are available to provide advice and assistance.

 Regeneration of forest and farm